 Appearance: Very light straw color with tiny bubbles

-Aromas: Green apple, sweet chalk, and a faint ocean breeze, or mineral aroma.
+Aromas: Green apple, brioche, and faint mineral aromas.

-Body: On the palate a creamy, delicate mousse, yet approaching medium-bodied mouthfeel
+Body: On the palate a creamy, delicate mousse uncommon at this price point.
+Approaching medium-bodied mouthfeel

 Pair with: The beauty of sparkling wines is their versatility with food, because of their palate refreshing quality (think scrubbing bubbles;-).
-This was was delightful as a aperitif and with food.
-I enjoyed it with fish tacos from a local taqueria.
-I was pleasantly surprised that it held up quite well with the spicy salsa I favor on tacos, fish or otherwise.
+This was delightful as an aperitif and with food.
 Try this one with tapas, especially seafood tapas, or maybe grilled seafood such as grilled scallops.